eutelmo/eutelmo/README.md

 <p>Welcome to my LinkedIn profile!
 I'm a technology enthusiast and software developer with a strong background in TypeScript, JavaScript, and frameworks like ReactJS, VueJS, and React Native.
 With a track record of challenging projects and a solutions-oriented approach, I'm committed to driving innovation and progress in the technology industry.</p>

-<h3>🌏 In addition to my passion for technology, I have a long-standing dream of living in Australia.
-I'm always on the lookout for opportunities that bring me closer to this goal while continuing to enhance my skills and knowledge in the field of software development.</h3>
+<p>🌏 In addition to my passion for technology, I have a long-standing dream of living in Australia.
+I'm always on the lookout for opportunities that bring me closer to this goal while continuing to enhance my skills and knowledge in the field of software development.</p>

-<h3>💼 I'm open to new professional connections, discussions about exciting projects, and collaboration opportunities.
-Whether you share my enthusiasm for technology or have insights into opportunities in Australia, I'd love to have a conversation!</h3>
+<p>💼 I'm open to new professional connections, discussions about exciting projects, and collaboration opportunities.
+Whether you share my enthusiasm for technology or have insights into opportunities in Australia, I'd love to have a conversation!</p>

-<h3>📬 Feel free to send me a message for networking, inquiries, or collaboration opportunities.
-Let's create meaningful connections and drive success together.</h3>
+<p>📬 Feel free to send me a message for networking, inquiries, or collaboration opportunities.
+Let's create meaningful connections and drive success together.</p>

-<h3>🔗 Connect with me, and let's explore how we can contribute to the world of technology and make our dreams come true together!</h3>
+<h5>🔗 Connect with me, and let's explore how we can contribute to the world of technology and make our dreams come true together!</h5>
 </div>